koii-network/docs/concepts/what-are-tasks/designing-tasks/securing-task.md

 ### **What Happens to the Stake, When Slashed?**

-If an audit vote is successful, a portion (up to 100%) of the misbehaving node's stake is distributed to all nodes who participated in the audit vote, with a larger portion typically being rewarded to the node that initiated the audit.&#x20;
+If an audit vote is successful, a portion (up to 100%) of the misbehaving node's stake is distributed to all nodes who participated in the audit vote, with a larger portion typically being rewarded to the node that initiated the audit.

 ### **The Role of Witness Nodes**